-Change - All curbside pick-ups now require the Resident to pay a $25 fee to the hauler at the time the appointment is made.
-The $25 fee is due each time the hauler is scheduled by the Resident to pick up Bulk Waste in front of the Resident's home.
-The Resident is able to dispose of one to five each items at each $25 pick-up and can receive this service up to 3 times per year.
+Residents who choose curbside pick-up are now required to pay a $25 non-refundable fee to the hauler at the time the appointment is made.
+The $25 non-refundable fee is due each time the hauler is scheduled by the Resident to pick up Bulk waste in front of the resident's home.
+Resident is able to dispose of up to five (5) items at each $25 pick up and can receive the service up to 3 times a year.*

-Appointments for curbside pick-up made on and after May 23, 2018 will require the Resident to pay the $25 fee with a credit card at the time the appointment is made, payable to the hauler upon the scheduling the appointment of the items from your tree belt.
+Appointments for curbside pick-up will require the resident to pay the $25 non-refundable fee with a Credit Card at the time the appointment is made, payable to the hauler upon the scheduling the appointment of the items from your tree belt.

-Drop off of Bulk items for disposal at the Transfer Station is free for three drop offs per year of up to 5 items per drop off.
-The scheduled curbside tree belt pickups also allow up to five items to be picked up, three times per year.
-"Bulk" items include mattresses (a bed's frame and headboards count as one item, the box spring as one item, the mattress as one item), furniture (each separate piece of furniture is considered one item, so a table with 4 chairs is 5 items), metal appliances - (note that all freon must be removed by a licensed technician and have their verification sticker on the appliance for it to be picked up); carpet / area rugs 50# limit (must be cut down to 4 foot long rolls).
+Drop off of Bulk items for disposal at the Transfer Station is free for three total service events per year of up to 5 items per drop off.
+"Bulk" items include mattresses (a bed's frame and headboards count as one item, the box spring as one item, the mattress as one item), furniture (each separate piece of furniture is considered one item, so a table with 4 chairs is 5 items), metal appliances - (note that all Freon must be removed by a licensed technician and have their verification sticker on the appliance for it to be picked up); carpet / area rugs 50 lb limit (must be cut down to 4 foot long rolls).

 Extra Trash Cart

-The procedure to order either cart capacity increase is as follows: Resident calls Republic Services at 413-557-6737 to schedule delivery / pickup of old cart.
-You must give them your credit card number / pay for it prior to delivery.
+The procedure to order either cart capacity increase is as follows: Resident calls the Town at 413-263-3242 to schedule delivery / pickup of old cart.
+You will be charged accordingly.

 Do not put trash or any type of plastic bag in your recycling cart.
 Trash (or any item that does not belong in the recycling cart) contaminates the recycling stream and needs to be picked out by hand at the recycling facility.
 Plastic bags in your recycle cart jam the recycling facility machinery making it inoperable.
 Please recycle plastic grocery bags at your retail store.
 Remember not all recyclable items can go in your cart - please refer to the extensive information provided below to inform you on what can and cannot go in the cart.
 The lid of your carts must be closed / in contact with the cart when placed at the curb for pick-up.
 Cardboard boxes must be broken down into approximately 2 feet x 2 feet pieces so they fit in the cart and so they fit in the recycling truck more efficiently.
 A closed lid keeps the material dry and insures a higher quality material for the recycling process.

-If you need more capacity for cardboard recycling - we have it at the 430 Westfield Street - Dpw Yard - on the right hand side as you pull in the gate.
+Resident's who need more capacity for cardboard recycling - we have it at the 430 Westfield Street - Public Works Operation Yard - on the right hand side as you pull in the gate.

 Household Hazardous Waste Collection

-Drop Off at the Town Yard located at 430 Westfield Street Monday – Friday from 7:30 am to 3:00 pm - is only for Single Stream Recyclables, Cardboard, Textiles and Scrap Metal (scrap metal appliances include toasters, dishwashers, dryers, clothes washers and stoves without the glass cook top.
+Drop Off at the Town Yard located at 430 Westfield Street Monday – Friday from 7:30 am to 3:00 pm - is only for Single Stream recyclables ~Cardboard, Textiles and Scrap Metal (scrap metal includes toasters, dishwashers, dryers, clothes washers and stoves without the glass cook top.
 The Town will Not Accept Appliances, TVs, Electronics, Microwaves, Refrigerators and Air Conditioners or anything with Freon.